IMAGINE 2020 Fund Guidelines

 IMAGINE 2020 funding may be used to cover expenses directly related to the project, such as the following:

-- Program Development: Pre-planning, development of program details
+- Program Development and Implementation: Pre-planning, development of program details and implementation

 - Supplies and materials: Advance supplies or materials to support the creation of the program